SanjanaSekhar/PixelTemplateProduction/README.md

 export BAZEL_OPTS="--config=opt -c opt -s --verbose_failures -j 8 --config=noaws --config=nogcp --config=nohdfs --config=nonccl"
 bazel build $BAZEL_OPTS //tensorflow/tools/pip_package:build_pip_package
 ```
-- You may get an error saying that `/tmp/tensorflow_pkg/tensorflow-2.3.0-cp38-cp38-linux_x86_64.whl`.
+- You may get an error saying that `/tmp/tensorflow_pkg/tensorflow-2.3.0-cp38-cp38-linux_x86_64.whl` cannot be found/is not supported on your platform.
 In such a case, recreate the wheel file in a different directory (within `tensorflow/` for example).
 If you obtain warnings saying certain header files are not found, you can ignore them.
 - After testing the Python installation we can build targets for the C++ implementation.

 ```